hammerjs/hammerjs.github.io/api.md

 correct value for you, based on the recognizers.

 ### domEvents: false
 Let Hammer also fire DOM events.
 This is a bit slower, so disabled by default.
+Recommended to set to `true` if you want to play with event delegation.

 ### enable: true
 Acceps a boolean, or an function that should return a boolean which is.